elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

  mary: %{name: "Mary", age: 29, languages: ["Elixir", "F#", "Clojure"]}]
 ```

-The `update_in/2` macro is similar but allow us to pass a function that controls how the value changes.
+The `update_in/2` macro is similar but allows us to pass a function that controls how the value changes.
 For example, let's remove "Clojure" from Mary's list of languages:

 ```iex
 iex> users = update_in users[:mary].languages, &List.delete(&1, "Clojure")